huhinka/mvp-restaurant-booking/README.md

 ## 项目介绍

-Hilton Restaurants want to create an online table reservation system to allow guests to reserve tables.
+Someone restaurant want to create an online table reservation system to allow guests to reserve tables.
 Guests will make a reservation with their personal contact info, and the restaurant employees will browse and manage those reservations.

 ## 系统架构